Skip to main content

 Netflix

 Hill found himself mirroring the work of the film’s mad scientist as he painstakingly and precisely conceptualized the design of the Creature that would serve as the film’s centrepiece.
 The makeup consisted of 42 overlapping prosthetic pieces applied to Elordi more than 50 times in sessions that took upwards of 10 hours in the makeup trailer, and Hill wouldn’t have it any other way.
-“If you’d introduced digital effects to this Creature, you’d modernise it instantly,” Hill explained, echoing a principle del Toro has expressed before.
+“If you’d introduced digital effects to this Creature, you’d modernise it instantly,” Hill explained.
 “And the moment the audience notices that, you’ve destroyed it.”

-In Kate Hawley’s, opens in new tab celebrated costumes, the Victorian era is given a Gothic edge.
+In Kate Hawley’s celebrated costumes, the Victorian era is given a Gothic edge.
 Early on, a decision was made not to hew too closely to an accurate nineteenth-century aesthetic.
 Instead, Hawley’s wardrobes for Mia Goth combine conventional fabrics and accessories with otherworldly touches—a gown featuring a hypnotic print created from X-rays of female anatomy, another with fluttering ribbon-wrapped sleeves that recall the Creature’s bandages and her own fascination with insects.
-“Guillermo wanted Elizabeth to feel very ephemeral,” Hawley, who reunited with the director following collaborations on “Pacific Rim” and “Crimson Peak,” told The Set Set in an interview.
-“You almost can't capture her as a character, and she reflects many different stages of women.”
+“Guillermo wanted Elizabeth to feel very ephemeral,” Hawley, who reunited with the director following collaborations on “Pacific Rim” and “Crimson Peak,” told The Set Set., opens in new tab “You almost can't capture her as a character, and she reflects many different stages of women.”

 Mia Goth in "Frankenstein".